 How many types of clarinet are there?
 There are over ten types of clarinet.
 The common clarinet is the Bb clarinet and apart from young students using the Nuvo clarinet everyone will start on the Bb.
 Other clarinets include the Eb which is about half the size of a Bb and then going to larger, bass clarinets.

 What is a famous piece of clarinet music?
 There are many Sonatas and Concertos for the clarinet, and the beauty of the instrument is shown at its highest level with these soloists.
 One of the best pieces of music for showing off the clarinet to someone who doesn’t know what it sounds like or its capabilities would probably be Rhapsody in Blue by Gershwin.
-It is mesmerizing to listen to the clarinet being able to be this nimble across the notes.
+It is mesmerising to listen to the clarinet being able to be this nimble across the notes.

 What does single reed and double reed mean?
 Some woodwind instruments use a single reed, and some a double and they are as they say on the tin!
 Clarinets and saxophones use single reeds – they are just one very thin piece of reed that attach to the mouthpiece.
 The oboe and bassoon will use a double reed, and these are often hand made.
 They are more of a tube, hence double, as they are created from two pieces of reed and then woven together at the bottom.
 These reeds attach differently to the single reeds which are flat on – they are fixed into the instrument.